its-rajesh/Audio-Bleeding-Removal/README.md

 Publications:

 [1] Rajesh R and Padmanabhan Rajan.
 "Neural Networks for Interference Reduction in Multi-track Recordings."
 In 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
-IEEE, 2023.
-(Accepted, link will be provided soon)
+IEEE, 2023. (link will be provided soon)

 [2] "Bleeding Removal in Music Signals Via Optimization"